ccmbioinfo/mugqic_pipelines/pipelines/episeq/README.md

 | Blocks | [bismark_deduplicate](#8._bismark_deduplicate) <br/> [merged_nuc_stats](#7._merged_nuc_stats) |

 ### 7. merged_nuc_stats
-There isn't a dedicated merge script for the nucleotide coverage information, so we will have to rerun the analysis here to generate a new report file.
+There isn't a dedicated merge script for the nucleotide coverage information, so we have to rerun the analysis here to generate a new report file.
+This step is (again) for QC and troubleshooting purposes.
+Looking at the nucleotide coverage after all readsets are merged may reveal biases that are found in some readsets, but not others.

 | Job Attribute | Value |
 |:----------|:------|